VPI-Bench: Visual Prompt Injection Attacks for Computer-Use Agents: VPI-Bench: Visual Prompt Injection Attacks for Computer-Use Agents

 \subsubsection{Data Collection}

-We begin by selecting five representative user domains: Shopping, Travel, News, Email , and Instant Messaging.
-For each domain, we choose a corresponding popular web platform, resulting in the selection of Amazon, Booking.com, BBC News, Email, and Messenger, respectively.
-We then re-implement these platforms by reproducing their core functionalities in a controlled environment to enable safe experimentation.
-For each re-implemented site, we define a set of malicious tasks, as detailed in Table~\ref{tab:task-breakdown}, which cover unauthorized behaviors such as file manipulation, information exfiltration, and unauthorized communication.
-Based on these tasks, we construct multiple adversarial webpage variants that incorporate embedded visual attack prompts.
+We begin by selecting five representative user domains: Shopping, Travel, News, Email, and Instant Messaging.
+For each domain we choose a corresponding popular platform, namely Amazon, Booking.com, BBC News, Email, and Messenger, and reimplement each site’s core functionality in a controlled environment to enable safe and reproducible experiments.
+To preserve visual realism, product and news pages are constructed from real screenshots and are augmented with popups that contain the injected visual prompts, while Email and Messenger interfaces are faithfully replicated to match real clients’ layout and interaction patterns such as sidebars and input fields.
+After interacting with the injected popup, agents are redirected back to the actual website so the workflow mirrors real usage.
+For each reimplemented site, we define a set of malicious tasks (Table~\ref{tab:task-breakdown}) that cover unauthorized behaviors such as file manipulation, information exfiltration, and unauthorized communication.
+Based on these tasks, we then generate multiple adversarial webpage variants embedding visual attack prompts.
+Attack delivery follows each platform’s typical interaction channel: popup advertisements on Amazon, Booking, and BBC, chat messages on Messenger, and emails on Email.
+Because VPI exploits screen-level perception, this design, built from real screenshots and faithful interface replicas, provides realistic exposure while preserving experimental control and safety.
+We provide sample webpage interfaces from our dataset in Appendix~\ref{appendix:Interfaces}.

-To inject the malicious tasks, we adopt realistic delivery methods aligned with each platform’s typical interaction mode: pop-up advertisements are used in Amazon, Booking.com, and BBC News; chat messages are used in Messenger; and emails are used in Email.
-These attack vectors emulate common channels for adversarial input while preserving plausibility within each domain.